 Bosnia and Herzegovina are in South Eastern Europe, bordering the Adriatic Sea and Croatia.
 The climate is hot in summer and cold in winter.
 Areas of higher altitude have short, cool summers and long, severe winters, while lower down along the coast, the winters are mild and rainy.
 The official language is Serbo-Croat but has been replaced by Bosnian, Croatian and Serbian.
 The most commonly spoken west-European languages are English and German.
 Before the break-up of the former Yugoslavia, Bosnian Muslims (Bosniaks), Bosnian Croats and Bosnian Serbs were considered to speak variants of the same language, Serbo-Croat.
 Following the 1992-95 war, the ethnic communities have tended to emphasise their own national language by stressing slight linguistic differences.
 Croats and Bosnians use the Latin alphabet, while Serbs use the Cyrillic and Latin alphabets.
 Embassies can recommend reputable Serbo-Croat translators.
 The main religions are Christianity and Islam.
 The economy of Bosnia and Herzegovina faces the dual problem of rebuilding a war-torn country and introducing market reforms to its formerly centrally-planned economy.
 Although agriculture is almost all in private hands, farms are generally small and inefficient, and the republic traditionally is a net importer of food.
 Industry is mostly overstaffed, a holdover from the socialist economic structure of Yugoslavia.
 Bosnia and Herzegovina is characterised by its ethnic and religious diversity.
 Expatriates should be sensitive to all the various customs and traditions.
 Business meetings are often relatively informal.
 Expatriate business dress is generally formal and conservative, particularly for women in Muslim areas of the country.
 The security risk for expatriates in Bosnia and Herzegovina is low.
 Risks include sporadic incidents of ethnically-motivated violence, petty and opportunistic crimes, especially in the capital Sarajevo.
 The currency of Bosnia and Herzegovina is the Bosnian Mark (BAM).
 Most transactions are in cash.
 ATMs are generally available in the larger cities.
 Medical facilities, particularly outside Sarajevo and major towns are limited.
-The population of Bosnia and Herzegovina is 3.5 Million (2017 est.), while the inflation rate is 1.5% (Sept 2017).
+The population of Bosnia and Herzegovina is 3.5 Million (2019 est.), while the inflation rate (CPI) is 0.8% for Bosnia and Herzegovina as at May 2019.
+Xpatulator Hypothetical Tax for Bosnia and Herzegovina is based on the current personal income tax rate which is a flat rate of 10%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Bosnia and Herzegovina, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Bosnia and Herzegovina as at 1 January 2018 is very low in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Average 3) Communication: Very Low 4) Education: Very Low 5) Furniture & Appliances: Average 6) Groceries: Very Low 7) Healthcare: Very Low 8) Household Accommodation: Very Low 9) Miscellaneous: Low 10) Personal Care: Average 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Very Low Bosnia and Herzegovina is for example -42.1% cheaper than USA for groceries, -34.6% cheaper for household costs than UK, and 45.2% more expensive for transport costs than India.
+The cost of living for expatriates / professional migrants in In Bosnia and Herzegovina, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Bosnia and Herzegovina as at 1 July 2019 is very low in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Low 3) Communication: Low 4) Education: Very Low 5) Furniture & Appliances: Average 6) Groceries: Very Low 7) Healthcare: Very Low 8) Household Accommodation: Very Low 9) Miscellaneous: Very Low 10) Personal Care: Average 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Low Bosnia and Herzegovina is for example -46.5% cheaper than USA for groceries, -38.2% cheaper for household costs than UK, and 65% more expensive for transport costs than India.
 The hardship premium for Bosnia and Herzegovina for an expat from Australia, is for example 20%, i.e. host location (Bosnia and Herzegovina) premium of 30% minus home (Australia) location premium of 10%.
 Bosnia and Herzegovina is ranked as a high degree of hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Bosnia and Herzegovina?
 Register subscribe to your home location and Bosnia and Herzegovina and run your personalised reports.